Awards: 2016/17 Killam Teaching Prize

 EPSE 529 (Development of Scales and Measures)

 This seminar course builds on the knowledge gained in EPSE 528 by providing a more advanced discussion of issues related to the development of scales and measures and providing hands-on experience developing, administering, scoring, and evaluating the psychometric properties of a measure as well as making recommendations for revisions.
 As we progress through the course, we will explore principles of scale development, how to write ‘good items’ and avoid bad ones, role of standardization of administration and scoring instructions, choosing the best response format (including number of response options, whether you should use a midpoint or odd number of options, using labels or not), formatting of measures and how layout can affect your data, online data collection using software such as FluidSurveys, test translation and adaptation, and the application of item analysis, factor analysis, and the evaluation of psychometric properties such as reliability and validity.
 This course is strongly recommended for anyone planning to pursue applied, clinical, or research studies/careers involving the use of tests and measures.
 Note: EPSE 528 is the required prerequisite.
-[Dr. Hubley is teaching this course in Winter (Jan.-Apr.)
-2022.]
+[Dr. Hubley is expecting to teach this course in Winter (Jan.-Apr.)
+2025.
+This course is offered on rotation.]

 EPSE 568 (Applied Developmental Neuropsychology)